 Increased levels of testosterone may lead to excessive sebum production, which, in turn, can block hair follicles and cause inflamed sebaceous glands.
-This can trigger an acne outbreak, and lead to greasy-feeling skin and hair.
+This can trigger an acne, and lead to greasy-feeling skin and hair.

 While testosterone levels vary throughout your life (puberty is a high-testosterone time), it only varies slightly throughout your menstrual cycle.

-Estrogen can help keep skin clear by suppressing sebum production.
+Estrogen suppresses sebum production.
 Studies show it also has many anti-aging effects on your skin.
-It increases collagen production, and helps to improve skin thickness and elasticity.
+It increases collagen production and improves skin thickness and elasticity.
 It also plays a key role in healthy lipid barrier function, which keeps skin from drying out.
-This is why you typically experience clearer skin mid cycle, specifically around ovulation when estrogen is at its peak.
+This is why you typically experience clearer skin mid cycle, specifically around ovulation.

-Healthy progesterone levels also can have positive impacts on your skin.
-Progesterone inhibits 5α-reductase, which is required to convert testosterone to the more potent DHT.
+Progesterone also inhibits 5α-reductase, which is required to convert testosterone to the more potent DHT.
 This increases sebum production.
 In other words, sufficient levels of progesterone may help stop testosterone-related acne and keep skin clear.

 It’s important to note that progesterone levels drop in the presence of chronic stress.
-So, if progesterone levels plummet, you may find yourself experiencing symptoms of high testosterone, estrogen dominance, and PMS/PMDD.
+So, if progesterone levels plummet, you may find yourself experiencing symptoms of high testosterone, estrogen dominance, and PMS.

-Using the information provided about how hormones impact your skin, you can start to make slight tweaks to your skin care routine depending on where you’re at in your cycle.
-By cycle syncing your skin care, you can stay ahead of the curve to meet your skin’s changing needs, and prevent and treat breakouts more effectively.
+Given what you know about hormonal fluctuations and your skin, you can start to make slight tweaks to your skin care routine each month.
+By cycle syncing your skin care, you can stay ahead of the curve to meet your skin’s changing needs, and prevent breakouts more effectively.

 Phase 1: The Menstrual Phase (Day 1-6)